johannkm/chrome-ext-notes/INSTRUCTIONS.md

     ]
 }
 ```
+Since we've made an edit to the `manifest.json`, reload the chrome extension before testing it out.
 Now if you click save, any notes you write should stay in the extension each time you open it.